 [Smith] Peter Smith, An Introduction to Formal Logic, 2003.

 This has been An Illustrated Book of Bad Arguments.
 Thanks for visiting.
 Sightings of unintended irony should be reported to the author!

 If you would like to help support this book with a small donation, that would be much appreciated.
 Thank you!

 Background image courtesy of subtlepatterns

-Join the mailing list for news about this project and the upcoming one, scheduled for release in 2015.
+Join the mailing list for two updates per year about this and related projects.